the fp is getting-around

 While major roads are generally in a good condition, most minor gravel roads have deep potholes which deteriorate further in the rainy season.
 Dirt roads, including those in the parks and reserves, are extremely rough, and some are only passable with a 4-wheel drive.

-About 10% of Kenya’s estimated 170,000 km (105,000 miles) of roads are tarred.
+Less than 15% of Kenya’s estimated 161,000 km (100,041 miles) of roads are tarred.
 The rest are gravel or dirt tracks.
 There are several major tarred routes classified as ‘A’ or ‘B’ roads, which include the A109 from Nairobi to Mombasa, the A104 from Nairobi to Namanga, and the B2 from Nakuru to the Uganda border.

 You can hire self-drive and chauffeur-driven cars from travel agents and international hire companies.
-Drivers must be at least 23 years of age.
+Drivers must be at least 23-25 years of age and have a minimum of 2 years driving experience.
 Budget (www.budget.com) and Europcar (www.europcar.com) have outlets at Jomo Kenyatta International Airport in Nairobi.
 Budget also has a desk at Moi International Airport in Mombasa, while Europcar has an office in town.
 Car hire can be expensive and rates vary significantly.

 Matatus (shared minibus taxis) hop from town to town, starting and finishing at bus stations.
 Fares are paid to the conductor.
 Private taxis can also be hired for long-distance journeys.

-It is not possible to rent motorbikes or mopeds.
+Kenya Motorbike Hire (www.kenyamotorbikehire.com) rent motorbikes in Nairobi.
 Some of the beach resorts hire out bicycles.

 Numerous private bus companies operate in Kenya.
 Most vehicles are old and tend to depart when full, which means there are no set timetables.
 Petty theft on the vehicles and at bus stations can be a problem.
 Nevertheless, buses are cheap and link all long-distance destinations.
 Plus, seatbelts are now mandatory, so buses are relatively safe.

-Speed limits are 110kph (68mph) on dual carriageways 100kph (62mph) on single carriageways and 60kph (37mph) in built-up areas.
+Speed limits are 110kph (68mph) on dual carriageways, 100kph (62mph) on single carriageways and 50kph (31mph) in built-up urban areas.
 It is compulsory to wear a seatbelt and obligatory that all vehicles carry two red triangles to be placed 20m (66ft) in front and behind the vehicle in the event of a breakdown.

-A driving licence from a home country (and a translation if this is not in English) or an International Driving Permit is required.
+A driving licence from a home country (and a translation if the license is not in English) or an International Driving Permit is required.
 Third-party insurance is mandatory when hiring a car and it’s recommended to take out the additional collision damage waiver.
 A valid credit card is also needed.

 The newer fleets of taxis (usually painted white with a yellow band) are reliable and have meters.
 The older yellow taxis do not have meters, so fares should be agreed in advance.
 In Nairobi, there is a fleet of London-style black cabs.
 A 10% tip is expected.
 Cabs cannot be hailed in the street, but can be found parked in taxi ranks.